Safijah/docs/src/en/developer-guide/applications/controls/addresshinting.md

 # Address Hinting

-This control will hint companies based on the selected country.
-When the user selects one of the hinted companies, all other fields will be pre-filled.
-Additionally, the control allows the user to manually create a company if manual input is enabled.
+This control will hint addresses based on the selected country.
+When the user selects one of the hinted addresses, all other fields will be pre-filled.

 ![Address Hinting Displayed On Form](/.attachments/applications/Controls/addresshintingcontrol.png)